Lloyd Allinson: Non-league

 In July 2017 he joined FC United of Manchester.
 He was under contract with the club until May 2019.

 In March 2019 he joined Nantwich Town on loan.

 On 3 August 2019, Allinson joined Guiseley.
 After spending time with Ashton United, he signed for Gainsborough Trinity in November 2019.

 Allinson signed for Hyde United in January 2020, making eight appearances in all competitions.

 In August 2020 he joined Scarborough Athletic.

+Allinson left Pontefract Collieries in January 2026 after four-and-a-half years, signing for Cleethorpes Town later that month.